The United States is destroying its last chemical weapons - Breaking Latest News

-At least those publicly declared: they did it with complex operations that took decades and billions of dollars

-The United States has announced that in the next few days it will complete the last operations to destroy and dispose of all the chemical weapons present in the American arsenal (or at least those declared by the government).
+The United States has announced that in the coming days it will complete the last operations to destroy and dispose of all chemical weapons in the US arsenal (or at least those declared by the government).
 The latest disposal operation involves the destruction of about 50,000 rockets filled with sarin, a particular type of nerve gas.
 The destruction of these weapons, the subject of decades of debate in the United States and beyond, is foreseen by the Chemical Weapons Convention 1997to which 193 countries have joined, including the United States.

 The chemical weapons destroyed or in the process of being destroyed are various: projectiles, cluster bombs and mines filled with nerve gas, tanks full of toxic substances that can be loaded onto aircraft and then sprayed on targets below.
 However, we generally speak of weapons filled with a chemical agent and equipped with an explosive charge that allows it to be spread in the form of a vapor capable of causing even lethal inflammation once it comes into contact with the skin, eyes and respiratory tract.